 In addition, DNGMonochrome can also interpolate directly on the red or blue channel and use these results - mixed in with the regular luminance result - to create filter effects.

-This new version (1.0.0) of DNGMonochrome offers several new algorithms for interpolation, an extensive module to battle green divergence, and can interpolate selections of the photo with different algorithms (yes, you can interpolate one photo with one, two or three algorithms, all in the same photo - I do believe that's a first and a bit nutty).
+DNGMonochrome offers several algorithms for interpolation, an extensive module to battle green divergence, and can interpolate selections of the photo with different algorithms (yes, you can interpolate one photo with one, two, three or four algorithms, all in the same photo - I do believe that's a first and a bit nutty).

-Changed are also the view options.
-No more tiny tiles of photo.
-DNGMonochrome now uses the same viewer as used in Falaphol
+DNGMonochrome uses the same viewer as used in Falaphol

 .
-It means you can zoom in and out (up till 800%), move the photo around, and overall get a much clearer view of the conversion, compared to the previous version of DNGMonochrome.
+It means you can zoom in and out (up till 800%), move the photo around, and overall get clear view of the conversion.

 On noise reduction and sharpening

-I was doubting if I should scrap noise reduction completely.
-In the previous version it was all a bit too much.
-In the end I decided to leave a part of it in.
-The logic behind it is simple: only in DNGMonochrome can you still reduce luminance noise and color noise separately, since it handles the full color DNG.
-After the conversion to monochrome DNG, you're more limited and sort of stuck with any noise produced by the red or blue plane.
-That might still be handled quite well by your preferred noise reducer, but why not tackle it up front?
-The effect of red and blue noise reduction is minimal though.
+The effect of red and blue noise reduction in DNGMonochrome is minimal.
 It's very difficult to see, unless you have used the color filters.
 Not illogical, since the reds and blues are replaced by greens.
-However... all the algorithms (LMMSE especially) do use the red and blue plane to determine what the greens should be on a red or blue sensel.
+However... all the algorithms (LMMSE especially) - except Bicubic - do use the red and blue plane to determine what the greens should be on a red or blue sensel.
 So despite red and blue being scrapped in the end, they aren't useless to the algorithms (and thus noise reduction on red and blue can have an effect).
 Noise reduction on the luminance has a bigger effect.
 But realize: once the noise reduction is baked into the conversion, you can't get rid of it in your RAW converter.
 So I would advise handling the luminance noise reduction in your RAW converter.

 There is no sharpening in DNGMonochrome.
 That's really something for your RAW converter.
 Just be aware that these conversions seem to fare better with less sharpening than a color DNG.
 I noticed the default settings for my color photos in Lightroom are usually too high for the monochrome conversion.